-Imposter scams are scams in which fraudsters pose as someone you trust in order to trick you into paying them money.
-The scammer may pretend to be someone you know personally or claim to be working for a law enforcement agency, well-known business, government agency, or charitable organization.
-These scams often involve intimidation or scare tactics designed to induce victims to hand over their money before they have had a chance to think things through.
+Imposter scams are when fraudsters pose as someone you trust in order to trick you into paying them money.
+These scams often involve intimidation or scare tactics designed to persuade victims into handing over their money before they have had a chance to think it through.
 There are a variety of these scams.
-Some of the most common ones are listed on the following pages:
+Below are some of the most common ones: